tjkr0wn/xnu_gym/README.md

   I provide a binary in the builds directory.
 If you don't feel comfortable using one of these binaries, feel free to build the module from source!

+  Only difference between the source code and the binary is that the binary does not have debug messages enabled.
+Simply uncomment the `DEBUG` macro in the `xnu_gym.h` header file to enable it.

   *SHA256 Hashes of builds:*

     Live build: <none>